 The interesting link between Chandeleur and groundhog day

 Now that you know that national crepe day is actually called “la Chandeleur” in French and also “Fête de la Lumière”, you’re probably wondering what all this has to do with groundhog day?

 For starters, both Chandeleur and groundhog day fall on the 2nd of February, but they have much more in common than just the same date.

 The groundhog tradition shares some of the same weather folklore or beliefs are associated with Candlemas Day and the days of early Christians in Europe.

 For instance, here is an English song which talks about the weather which by now you’ve figured out was important for the upcoming harvests.

 The groundhog day tradition sounds pretty similar.

 If the groundhog sees its shadow, this means thirty days of winter still remain and it goes back into its hole.
-If the groundhog DOES NOT see it’s shadow than spring is right around the corner.
+If the groundhog DOES NOT see its shadow then spring is right around the corner.
 In the US and Canada, it’s a groundhog, but in many other cultures, the groundhog is replaced by another animal.

 For instance, in parts of France, it’s believed that if the bear comes out of his cave and sees that the sky is clear, it goes back to its cave to sleep for another 40 days or 6 weeks because it knows that the clear sky is only temporary.
 In other parts of France, it’s a wolf or otter while in Ireland it’s a hedgehog.

 You might be interested in this Deliciously Simple French Crepe Recipe:

 How do you eat